 What’s Inside: Follow this nutrient-dense recipe tutorial for a boost of energy!
 Pasture-raised chicken livers are a superfood packed full of vitamins and minerals.
 Sautéed with garlic, onions, lemon juice, and more, this chicken liver recipe will turn anyone into a beLIVER!
-Recipe is Paleo, AIP-friendly, and Whole30-compliant.
+This recipe is Paleo, AIP-friendly, and Whole30-compliant.

 UH OH, I’m about to turn you into a beLIVER, and probably drop some more puns along the way.
 So, buckle up!
 Regardless of how you feel about the taste, texture, or appearance of eating liver, you’re reading this post for a reason.
 I have a feeling it’s because you either know or have been told that eating it regularly can be extremely healing, especially if you’re looking for new and delicious AIP recipes.

 tip!
 As a nutritionist, I recommend including organ meats like liver in your diet regularly.
 Pasture-raised chicken liver is a great source for IRON, SELENIUM, ZINC, VITAMIN B12, FOLATE, and VITAMIN C. I source mine from Grass Roots Coop where they practice regenerative farming and have exceptional quality.

 Liver is basically a powerhouse and not to be missed especially when you’re healing and using food as medicine.
 Eating chicken liver is a great holistic way to treat iron deficiencies.
 In fact, it’s a part of the Autoimmune Protocol, where so many of us can get so laser-focused on solely eliminations.
 We often forget about what we should be including to heal while we eliminate foods so we can then reintroduce later on!